PB comes in all shapes and sizes, but basically it looks like this:

 3. The projects with the most votes gets funded

 Mostly, participatory budgeting is about bringing people together at local events.
-Sometimes it also happens online, where digital tools can help even more people to get involved.
+It also happens online, where digital tools can help even more people to get involved.

 It's used across the world, and now in Scotland where PB events are being run by public bodies and local communities across the country.